 You could find many similar galaxy tea vectors on digital social networking platforms, but we managed to bring this trend to the next level with clipping masks and planet animations.
 Have you noticed the tiny anchor point on the teabag’s label?
 That’s the icon of the mirrored node from SVGator. 😁

 Another take on planet animations is this simple loader that can make waiting times less frustrating.
 Thanks to its small file size, you don’t have to worry about load times.
-If you haven’t tried to create a loader yet, check out this article to see why it’s worth spending the time to create and animate it.
+If you haven’t tried to create a loader yet, check out our article on loading animation examples to see why it’s worth spending the time to create and animate it.

 Solar system animation